MeguminSama/genshin-audio-extractor/README.md

 GenshinImpact_Data/StreamingAssets/Audio/GeneratedSoundBanks/Windows
 ```

-Move the .pck files you want to extract into the `Game Files` folder.
+Move the .pck files you want to extract into the `input` folder.
 The files *must* be directly inside the folder - no subdirectories.

 2. install dependencies